deanblackborough/php-quill-renderer/README.md

 ## PHP < 7.2

-Please use version v1.01.1 or v2.03.1 if you are using a version of PHP below 7.2, versions 1 and 2 are not feature with version 3 and are unlikely to ever be updated, the v3 is so much more flexible.
+Please use version v1.01.1 or v2.03.1 if you are using a version of PHP below 7.2, versions 1 and 2 are not feature complete with version 3 and are unlikely to ever be updated, the v3 code is so much more flexible.

 ## Installation